EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Training Inefficiency of Existing Methods

-\underline{\textit{Observation III}}: \textit{Challenging scenarios tend to be under-fitted}.
+\underline{\textit{Observation III}}: \textit{It is hard and expensive to train on challenging scenarios}.
 Certain challenging scenarios remain under-fitted, risking mission success due to two key factors.
-For instance, Area D initially remains \textit{hard-to-reach} (Fig.~\ref{fig:moti_a}-\ref{fig:moti_c}) and is not effectively trained.
-As training progresses (Fig.~\ref{fig:moti_d}), Area D becomes \textit{hard-to-pass}, as the robot reaches it smoothly but takes around 20 steps (about 20 seconds) per trajectory.
-This lengthy process limits efficient training within a fixed budget, making it difficult to fully train Area D.
+For instance, Area D initially remains \textit{hard-to-reach} (Fig.~\ref{fig:moti_a}-\ref{fig:moti_c}) and is not accessible to the robot.
+As training progresses (Fig.~\ref{fig:moti_d}), Area D becomes accessible, as the robot can reach it smoothly but takes around 20 steps (about 20 seconds) per trajectory to arrive in Area D. This lengthy process is unnecessary but expensive and makes the tuner difficult to sufficiently train on Area D, leading to inefficient training within the given time budget.

-{\bf Challenges.} A simple solution to mitigate sampling skew is to focus on training the meta-planner more in under-fitted areas, but there is no automatic way to identify these regions.
-Analyzing static maps alone is insufficient (e.g., detecting narrow parts or sharp turns), as this only considers static information and ignores how the robot dynamically executes and interacts with its environment.
+{\bf Our Insight.} Observations \textit{I} and \textit{II} highlight the importance of accurately identifying challenging regions and adequately training within them.
+However, \textit{Observation III} reveals that extensive training in these areas is computationally costly, necessitating efficiency improvements.

-Our key insight is that \textit{hard-to-reach} areas stem from preceding \textit{hard-to-pass} areas.
-If there are no \textit{hard-to-pass} areas, the robot can easily and safely reach its goal.
-Therefore, our robot \textit{behavior-guided} method focuses on: (1) increasing sampling in \textit{hard-to-pass} areas based on Observations I and II, and (2) reducing the time needed to initiate such sampling, aligning with Observation III.
-In Section~\ref{sec:design}, we describe how we identify these areas to address issues in meta-planner.
+To address these issues, we propose a two-stage approach: (1) leveraging a \textit{robot-behavior-guided} method to pinpoint critical and challenging regions effectively, and (2) employing targeted up-sampling strategies to reduce the overhead associated with sampling initiation.
+In Section~\ref{sec:design}, we detail our methodology for identifying these critical regions, directly addressing the inefficiency issue in parameter tuner training.